Enrolment applications for 2023 and 2024 are open. To be eligible to enrol for Foundation 2024, children must turn 5 years of age by 30 April 2024.

 - 12:30pm Lunch time and play

-- 3:00pm Learning block 4 (Social Emotional learning, Care group activities, Show and Tell)
+- 3:00pm Learning block 4 (Social Emotional learning, Care Group activities, Show and Tell, Whole School Assembly)

 Literacy and numeracy typically happens in the morning with inquiry, STEAM and other elements of the curriculum in the afternoon.
 A specialist timetable will be sent home at the beginning of the year